Process and methods

 An observational study with 2 or more groups (cohorts) of people with similar characteristics.
 One group has a treatment, is exposed to a risk factor or has a particular symptom and the other group does not.
 The study follows their progress over time and records what happens.

 The advisory group that considers the evidence and develops the recommendations, taking into account the views of stakeholders.
-NICE has standing committees (which work on multiple guidelines) and topic-specific committees (which are put together for a single guideline topic).
+NICE has standing committees (which work on multiple guidelines) and topic-specific committees (which are put together for a single guideline topic or to work on multiple guidelines within a topic area).
 Members include practitioners and professionals (both specialists and generalists, and/or academics), care providers and commissioners, people using health and care services and/or their family members or carers, or people from communities affected by the guideline.

 The standard (for example, another intervention or usual care) against which an intervention is compared in a study.
 The comparator can be no intervention (for example, best supportive care).